The term 'numeracy' is commonly used in at least two distinct ways:

 Teaching & Learning Opportunities

 When Mathematics is enjoyable it encourages curiosity, exploration, discovery and invention.
-Much as in English our teachers use a variety of strategies to increase students' fluency and independence in using mathemtical concepts and strategies.
-Students participate in a Numeracy Block on a daily basis that includes:
+Teachers use a variety of strategies to increase students' fluency and independence in using mathematical concepts and strategies.
+Students participate in a Numeracy Block on a daily basis that focuses on We Make, We Say, We Do and includes:

 - Modelling: of particular concepts and strategies